-If we compare Middle Kingdom mathematics with Old Babylonian mathematics (see MESOPOTAMIAN MATHEMATICS), we shall find no systematic, openly suprautilitarian pursuits similar to Babylonian second-degree algebra.
-Analogues of the "humanism" of the Old Babylonian scribe school are also absent from the Egyptian school texts that served to inculcate professional norms and pride in future scribes.
-As we see, however, the difference is not absolute, and even in Egypt the scribe school transmuted the knowledge and skills it had to impart.
-In one respect the impact of schooling was even stronger in Egypt than in Babylonia: The fundamental practical techniques created during Ur III (admittedly within the school) were only affected superficially by the new climate of the Old Babylonian scribe school; instead, "humanism" expressed itself in the grafting of an additional, supra-utilitarian discipline on the curriculum.
+see, however, the difference is not absolute, and even in Egypt the scribe school transmuted the knowledge and skills it had to impart.
+In one respect the impact of schooling was even stronger in Egypt than in Babylonia: the fundamental practical techniques created during Ur III (admittedly within the school) were only affected superficially by the new climate of the Old Babylonian scribe school; instead, "humanism" expressed itself in the grafting of an additional, supra-utilitarian discipline on the curriculum.
 In Egypt, the systematic use of aliquot parts (more supra-utilitarian than normally recognized) transformed even ordinary mathematical practice.

-Links?
+LINKS?

 These similarities are evidently to be explained as parallel developments due to similar conditions, not as borrowings.
-On the general level, second millennium Egyptian and Babylonian mathematics are wholly independent from each other.
+On the general level, second-millennium Egyptian and Babylonian mathematics are wholly independent from each other.
 On the level of particulars, the occasional multiplication with a reciprocal in RMP has sometimes been seen as a borrowing, but the context where it occurs speaks against that assumption (cf. above).
-Only a single problem in RMP (viz no 37) is certainly related to a Babylonian text:
+Only a single problem in RMP (viz. no 37) is certainly related to a Babylonian text:

-"Go down I [a jug of unknown capacity] times 3 into the hekat-measure, '3 of me is added to me, 3' of 3' of me is added to me, $\overline{9}$ of me is added to me; return I, filled am I".
+Go down I [a jug of unknown capacity] times 3 into the hekat-measure, 3' of me is added to me, 3' of 3' of me is added to me, $\overline{9}$ of me is added to me; return I, filled am I.

-This can be compared with a problem from Old Babylonian Ešnunna:26
+This can be compared with a problem from Old Babylonian Ešnunna:28

-To $\frac{2}{3}$ of my $\frac{2}{3}$ I have joined 100 sila and my $\frac{2}{3}$, 1 gur was completed.
+To $^2/3$ of my $^2/3$ I have joined 100 sìla and my $^2/3$, 1 gur was completed.
 The tallum-vessel of my grain corresponds to what?

-The Egyptian solution is quite regular, fully based on aliquot parts and grain metrology; the Babylonian solution is no solution at all but a trick which presupposes that the solution be already known.
-The problem is obviously one of those riddles which the early Akkadian scribe school borrowed around 1800 BC (see MESOPOTAMIAN MATHEMATICS).
-On the other hand, the idiom of "ascending continued fractions"
+The Egyptian solution is quite regular, fully based on aliquot parts and grain metrology; the Babylonian solution is no solution at all but a trick which presupposes the solution to be already known.
+The problem is obviously one of those riddles which the early Akkadian scribe school borrowed around 1800 BCE (see chapter 3 of the present volume).
+On the other hand, the idiom of "ascending continued fractions" ("a, and b of a," where a and b are simple fractions) is typically Semitic, and alien to the Egyptian context.29 A Babylonian borrowing from Egypt as well as an Egyptian adoption of a Babylonian school problem are thus excluded; both must build on a common source, probably a traders' environment in contact with both regions.
+In contrast to what happened in Babylonia, however, such borrowings are not likely to have had any deeper influence on Egyptian Middle Kingdom mathematics, which instead developed material and ideas already present in third-millennium scribal computation.

-26 IM 53 957, ed. p.
-37 in Taha Baqir, "Some More Mathematical Texts from Tell Harmal," Sumer 7 (1951), 28-45, corrections and interpretation p.
-52 in W. von Soden, "Zu den mathematischen Aufgabentexten vom Tell Harmal".
-Sumer 8 (1952), 49-56.
+28 IM 53 957, edited in Taha Baqir, "Some More Mathematical Texts from Tell Harmal," Sumer 7 (1951), 28-45, 37, corrections and interpretation in W. von Soden, "Zu den mathematischen Aufgabentexten vom Tell Harmal," Sumer 8 (1952), 49-56, 52.